dabrahams/Contracts/Contracts.md

 pair, get the length, and append a new pair.
 The invariant for this type is that the private arrays always have the same length.

+To show why this is important, let's look at what happens if we weaken the invariant by publicly exposing write access to the arrays.

 If you're the type author, the invariant is basically a “contract with yourself.”
 The invariant, or parts of it, could also be publicly visible.
 So if we made the private arrays publicly readable we could promise the user that their lengths will always match.

 # -------------------- Stuff to incorporate ------------------------
 ## Chain together contracts…